-Board members are drawn from Executive and Non-Executive roles in a range of industries, including government, health, industrial relations, financial services, legal, retail, education, mergers and acquisitions, advertising, property, media and telecommunications.
+Board members are drawn from Executive and Non-Executive roles in a range of industries.
 Directors are also selected to achieve a balance of collective complementary skill-sets based on the core competencies identified in the skills matrix, which is presented below.
+The skills matrix below identifies the skills and experience of the members of each of the Board, Audit and Risk Committee and People and Culture Committee.